Hummingbird House The Garden Helper, Helping gardeners grow their dreams since 1997

 In 2 to 6 weeks, when roots and leaves are well formed the plant is set in potting soil.
 Unless they're moved into soil within a few weeks or months after germination, they'll begin to deteriorate.

-Avocado seeds are also easily sprouted in a well-drained 4- or 5-inch pot of porous, fertile soil.
+Avocado seeds are just as easily sprouted in a well-drained 4- or 5-inch pot of porous, fertile soil.
 When planted this way the top of the seed should just barely peek above the surface of the soil.
 If the soil is kept fairly moist and the temperature is between 60 and 70 degrees, the seed will begin to sprout and a pretty, leafy plant will develop.

 When the seedling reaches about 12 inches tall, it should be pinched back to about 6-8 inches to produce a rounder, fuller plant.